tlk00/BitMagic/README.md

 - compressed bit-vector container
 - iterator (bm::bvector<>::enumerator to decode the bitset to integers
 - set algebraic operations: AND, OR, XOR, MINUS, NOT on bit-vectors and integer sets
-- fast bit-vector ierator (enumerator) for bit-vector traversal, algorithms for functor-based traversals (similar to std::for_each)
+- fast bit-vector iterator (enumerator) for bit-vector traversal, algorithms for functor-based traversals (similar to std::for_each)
 - fast import (compression) of integer lists (C++ style bulk_insert_iterator or using C array)
 - aggregator: fast vectorized logical AND, OR, AND-MINUS operations on groups of bit-vectors
 - serialization/hybernation of bit-vector containers into compressed BLOBs for persistence (or in-RAM compression)